BACON, Francis (1561-1626)

 “Let me end my talk by abusing slightly my status as an official representative of the Federal Reserve.
 I would like to say to Milton and Anna [Schwartz, Friedman’s coauthor]: Regarding the Great Depression.
 You’re right, we did it.
 We’re very sorry.
 But thanks to you, we won’t do it again.” —FRB Speech: Remarks by Governor Ben S. Bernanke, At the Conference to Honor Milton Friedman, University of Chicago, Chicago, Illinois, November 8, 2002.

 Thus Bernanke does not even recognize that depressions are inherent in the capitalist mode of production!
 Instead, like most bourgeois economists, he thinks the (last) Great Depression was entirely due to “mistakes” on the part of government officials.
 Meanwhile, he is in charge of the U.S. economy as it stumbles in the direction of the next Great Depression!
-While the massive Keynesianism of both the Bush and Obama administrations, which Bernanke supports, is indeed mitigating the current crisis for a while and to a degree, that crisis is still developing, and—with ups and downs—will continue to do so.
+While the massive Keynesianism of both the Bush and Obama administrations, which Bernanke supported, is indeed mitigating the current crisis for a while and to a degree, that crisis is still developing, and—with ups and downs—will continue to do so.
 In the end Bernanke and his fellow bourgeois economists will be left scratching their heads and wondering, “What the hell happened?!”

 BERNSTEIN, Eduard (1850-1932)